 Our graduate certificates are designed to focus your study on a particular topic or set of issues.
-The certificate program appeals to students who already possess a bachelor’s or master’s degree and seek specific knowledge in a subject area.
-It also appeals to those bachelor’s students who seek graduate-level knowledge and credentials without completing a master’s degree.
+Most certificates are 6 classes and are ideal if you already possess a bachelor’s or master’s degree and seek specific knowledge in a subject area.

 - An application for admission.

-Note: Students may submit an unofficial copy of their diploma or bachelor’s transcript or higher with a posted conferral date to their admissions representative to expedite registration.
-Diploma or transcript copies must show student’s name, name of school and the conferral date.
-Unofficial transcripts must be sent in PDF format.
-Students are still responsible for sending an official transcript to the Document Services address below, and will be blocked from further registration if it is not received within 15 weeks of their first course start.
-APUS cannot accept unofficial non-U.S. transcripts to expedite registration.
-For further information on having your non-U.S. transcript evaluated and sent to the University, please refer to International Admissions.
+You may submit an unofficial copy of your transcript to your admissions representative to expedite registration.
+The unofficial copy must show your name, name of school, the conferral date, and must be sent in PDF format.
+It cannot be a non-U.S. transcript.
+You are still responsible for sending an official transcript to the Document Services address below, and will be blocked from further registration if it is not received within 15 weeks of your first course start.

-- Students who earned graduate-level credit within the last 10 years and want to have it evaluated for transfer, submit official transcripts of this coursework along with the Transfer Credit Evaluation (TCE) application.
-TCE submission instructions.
+If you earned graduate-level credit within the last 10 years and want to have it evaluated for transfer, you will also need to submit official transcripts with our Transfer Credit Evaluation (TCE) application.

 Note: Graduate students may transfer a maximum of 15 credit hours into master's programs.
 Graduate students enrolled in a dual graduate degree may transfer a maximum of 9 credit hours and no courses may transfer into the core section.

 Please refer to the TCE Center for complete details about transfer credits.

 Manassas, VA 20109